jarmokivekas/printer/doc/Projectlog.md

 While it could be more automated, the process described above is simple enough that it can be easily repeated if the need for a new iteration of the font emerges or more symbols are to be added.

 -jarmo

+####17.2.2014

+I started making the text editor for the TI calculator.
+Currently the keyboard routines support the small and large alphabet, spacebar and numbers.
+The keys are not ordered in any clever way, so i'm using a table to convert key values to ASCII values.
+This does take a lot of space (theres a lot of empty entries) but it's still smaller than a big switch-case.
+Also since the keyboard is quite small the [2ND] and [ALPHA] keys will be used to write capital letters and numbers.

+The keyboard layout is such that the primary value of any key is the blue letter on the top right corner of the button (only the alphabet and space).
+Pressing [2nd] and then any key will return the capital letter of the primary value ([2ND] + space will return 0x00).
+Pressing [ALPHA] will return the numeric value of the number keys.

+The get_next_key() will return the ASCII value of the key pressed (or combination of keys).
+I'll be using values 0x01 to 0x19 for editor commands and other various purposes.
+These uses are for example moving the cursor, backspace, error codes for unrecognzed keypresses, sending the data in i2c, opening a symbol menu (to write non-alphanumerics), etc.

+I have yet to decide what actions i want to implement in the editor.
+The best might be to only include concatenating alphanumerics first and add more when i get the rest of the program working and see what's needed.

+-Juha